b2004x/Automated-face-recognition-based-attendance-system/readme.md

 - **YOLOv12n (Face Detection): A lightweight and fast deep-learning model used to accurately detect human faces in real time from camera input.**
 - **DeepFace (Anti-Spoofing): Used to detect spoofing attempts such as photos or videos by analyzing facial texture and liveness features.**
 - **InsightFace (Face Embedding): Generates highly discriminative facial embeddings that represent unique facial features for accurate face recognition and matching.**
+- **RetinaFace: A deep-learning–based face detection model that accurately detects faces and facial landmarks (eyes, nose, mouth) in real time, enabling precise face cropping and alignment for reliable face registration and attendance marking.**

 ### Custom modules include:
 - **db_connect, now_vn, init_db**